mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 A server is judged "suitable" for an operation if the client can use it for a particular operation.
-For example, a write requires a standalone
-(or the master of a master-slave set), primary, or mongos.
+For example, a write requires a standalone, primary, or mongos.
 Suitability is fully specified in the `Server Selection Spec`_.

 significant topology change